 Feed-in braids are similar to cornrows.
 Cornrows were originally worn by indigenous people in Africa as an indicator of social status.
-Enslaved Africans were forced to have their heads shaved but cornrows reappeared as their hair grew back and cornrowing was used to keep hair neat.Get 10% off your Feed-in Braids
+Enslaved Africans were forced to have their heads shaved but cornrows reappeared as their hair grew back and cornrowing was used to keep hair neat.Find a Feed-in Braids braider

 Cornrows also became a symbol of resistance during the Black power movement and are now a popular protective style for Black people with both natural and permed hair.